Reinforz/Nishan/packages/notion-formula/docs/docs/Theory/Notion Formula.md

 ### Operator Function Argument

 A separate representation of functions, by using operators like `+`, `-` instead of keywords like `add` and `subtract` respectively.
 Internally all operators except for the ternary operator `?:` maps to a function.
-Checkout the [notion operators](./notion_operators) argument to learn more about them.

 This is how notion stores a constant formula argument